-A guide to improving your car’s aerodynamic downforce performance efficiently, without wind tunnel testing or CFD analysis.
+A guide to improving your car’s downforce and aerodynamic performance efficiently, without wind tunnel testing or CFD analysis.

-We’re going to start at the front of the car and work our way to the back.
-I know when I first started getting into upgrading aero on cars, getting the front to perform was always my biggest fear.
-At the back of the car, you could slap on a wing and make it as big as your wallet allowed, but how do you get more performance out of the front?
+We’re going to start at the front of the car and work our way to back.
+I know when I first started getting into upgrading aero, getting the front to perform was always my biggest fear.
+At the back of the car, you could slap on a wing and make it as big as your wallet allowed.
+But how do you get more performance out of the front?
 Well, after years of reading, testing and research, my mindset has flipped.
 Downforce at the front of a car is relatively easy!
 Why?
-Well, the air hitting the front of the car hasn’t been jumbled and made turbulent yet.
+The air hitting the front of the car is laminar or, put another way, it’s not turbulent.
 The rear of the car is dealing with all sorts of vortices, boundary layer effects and issues that you really need CFD or a wind tunnel to study.
-Designing for the front is made much easier without having those issues to deal with.
+Without having those issues to deal with, designing for the front is much easier.

 Splitters and Air Dams